smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Add max zoomlevel to UI to speed up demos and testing;
 * SQL Server tile maker:
-  * Ported tiles table and view, geometry table, tile limits table
+  * Ported tiles table and view, geometry table, tile limits table:
+  * Partition geometry tables (Postgres only)
 * RIF team meeting;

-#### Current TODO list (October):

-* Map tile generator; RIF integration preparation:
+#### 24th to 28th October

+* SQL Server tile maker: tile intersects complete.
+Still unhappy about the performance; also second part of insert (Insert tile area id intersections missing where not in the previous layer; this is usually due to it being simplified out of existance) is not working.
 * One table partition per geolevel; add tile table to geography; and schema
-  * Partition geometry tables
+* Resolved SQL Server use of geography verses geometry and SQL Server geometry to geography casting;

+#### Current TODO list (November):

+* Need to fix QGIS (add geometry_columns table) as fix #8525 does not work
+* Map tile generator; RIF integration preparation
   * Add GID to lookup tables;
 * SQL load script generator: still todo, all can wait:
   * Confirm Postgres and SQL Server geolevel intersections are the same;